 Three years ago, Jim Cramer from Mad Money fame (madmoney.CNBC.com) did the "They know nothing!" rant that was heard around the world ("Cramer: Bernanke, Wake Up", 2007).
-Cramer was mad at the Federal Reserve's inaction as the financial markets were starting to freeze up in the mortgage, credit, and banking markets.
+This was related to financial markets starting to freeze up in the mortgage, credit, and banking markets.

 One year later, in September 2008, the complete meltdown of financial markets, worldwide, occurred!
-There was a seizing up of the financial markets with a similar effect as happened during days after 9-11.

 As the US government was grappling with what to do and how to intervene, they decided to let Lehman Brothers, overwhelmed with subprime mortgage losses, go bankrupt on Sept 15, 2008.
 With over \$600B in assets, it was the largest bankruptcy in US history.
-The Dow Jones industrial average dumped a record-breaking 500-plus points (4.4%) on September 15, 2008, the largest point drop in a single day since the days following 9-11 in 2001 (although an even larger drop occurred later in the month amid more financial carnage in the financial landscape).
+The Dow Jones industrial average dumped a record-breaking 500-plus points (4.4%) on September 15, 2008, the largest point drop in a single day since the days following 9-11 in 2001 (although an even larger drop occurred later in the month amid more financial carnage in the financial landscape.)

 The resulting financial tsunami made it abundantly clear that bankruptcy of such large financial institutions was not an option.
-If there had not been a concerted effort by the US government and by all other governments, this recession could easily have gone the way of the Great Depression (Pittenger, 2009).
+If there had not been a concerted effort by the US government and by all other governments, this recession could easily have gone the way of the

+Great Depression.
 Basically, with concern that other banks may fail, the normal transactions and interactions among banks was starting to seize up.
-The government lowered interest rates, expanded guarantees, and generally stepped in to support and backstop the financial markets.
+The government lowered interest rates, expanded guarantees and generally stepped in to support and backup the financial markets.
 The US government stepped in to save AIG, Freddy Mac, Fanny Mae and others.
 It proctored shotgun weddings including Merrill Lynch to Bank of America and Bear Stearns to JPMorgan Chase.

 Currently, in the summer of 2010, the financial markets are functioning pretty well, but still doing very little lending.
-The financial companies that took government Troubled Asset Relief Program (TARP) money are paying interest as well as repaying at an accelerated rate because they can, and because they are frustrated with partial government ownership of their businesses.
+The financial companies that took government TARP money are paying interest as well as repaying at an accelerated rate because they are frustrated with partial government ownership of the businesses.
 Banks are lending, some, but not with the irresponsible zeal of earlier in the decade.
-There were 140 bank failures in 2009, up from only 25 in 2008, but 2010 is on pace for about 200 bank failures (FDIC, 2010; Pittenger, 2010).
-General Motors, also a huge recipient of government TARP money, is strong enough now to file for an initial public offering (IPO) in August with the SEC, a necessary prelude for the US Federal government to ultimately extract itself from its huge ownership position in the company (as they are doing by continuing to sell government-owned stock in CitiGroup).
+There were 140 bank failures in 2009, up from only 25 in 2008, but 2010 is on pace for about 200 bank failures.
+(FDIC, 2010; Pittenger, 2010).
+General Motors, also a huge recipient of government TARP money, is strong enough now to file for an initial public offering (IPO) in August with the SEC, a necessary prelude for the US Federal government to ultimately extract itself from its huge ownership position in the company (as they are doing with CitiGroup).

 The good news is that the US - and the world, for that matter - seems to have dodged the bullet.
-But it was probably a whole lot closer than many people realize, a reality that was reintroduced with the sovereign debt crisis in Europe (Pettenger, 2009).
+But it was probably a whole lot closer than many people realize, a reality that was reintroduced with the sovereign debt crisis in Europe.
 The global financial markets are shaky but working, which is a whole lot better than the alternative.
-The possibility of another dip, the dreaded double-dip, is still being discussed by economists as they try to gauge how weak the recovery might be (Hulbert, 2010).
+The possibility of another dip, the ugly double-dip, is still being discussed by economists as they try to gauge how weak the recovery might be.
 Fortunately, though, the possible horror of another Great Depression appear to have passed.